 Natural Areas Trails Strategy

-We're developing a Natural Areas Trails Strategy to guide the planning and management of recreation trails across natural areas managed by the District.
+We developed a Natural Areas Trails Strategy to guide the planning and management of recreation trails across natural areas managed by the District.

 News and updates

-Spring 2022 — Community input
+Spring 2022 — Public engagement

 Thank you for taking our survey and sharing your perspectives to help us shape the future of trails in natural areas.
 Your input will be considered along with our background research and analysis for this project.